markthree/nuxt-style-extractor/README.md

 <!-- Highlight some of the features your module provide here -->

 - 🚠 &nbsp;Optimal Caching
-- ⛰ &nbsp;Supports all rendering modes, spa, ssg, ssr and ssr with pre-rendering.
+- ⛰ &nbsp;Supports ssg, ssr and ssr with pre-rendering.
 - 🌲 &nbsp;Intelligent minification extraction, removing unused styles from the page, merging duplicate styles